danielhood/dlp/v2.0/schematics/eagle/vcf.lp.4p.24db/build-notes_vcf.lp.4p.24db-rev1.md

 16. Add a 20K resistor off of top pin of switch (2 POLE).
 Jumper the other resistor lead to the top of R26.

-17. Jumper panel mount CV jack to CV IN on board.
+17. Jumper panel mount CV jack ground pin to pin 2 of CV IN on board.
+Jumper panel mount CV jack signal pin directly to CV ATT pot pin 3.

 18. Attach knobs.